rvennam/kube-code-camp/exercise-1/README.md

     ibmcloud ks clusters
     ```

-    > Note: If no clusters are shown, make sure you are targeting the right region with `ibmcloud ks region-set` (the region you picked in the Grant Cluster page).
+    > Note: If no clusters are shown, make sure you are targeting the IBM account in the top right corner.

-2. Export your cluster name as an environment variable:
+2. For convenience, export your cluster name as an environment variable.

     ```shell
     export MYCLUSTER=<your_cluster_name>